Photo ID Design Center

 Basic Template Edits If you require any edits to the template they must be submitted at the time of your file drop submission; otherwise, a design change fee will be charged ($25.00).
 Your only edits are font type, font and photo border color, and font size: be specific.
 Take the time now and determine how you want the design to look.
 Copy the template (Print Screen), paste and edit in MS Paint and type out all edits.
 Save in a .JPG format and provide the file with your file drop.
 We do not provide a formal proof for approval other than a URL preview.
 More than one edit with preview will require a $25.00 design change fee per occurrence.
 If you have specific design requirements, you’ll need to upgrade to our Standard Design service ($40.00 adl.) where we provide more design options and edits along with a digital proof for sign off.

 Standard Template and Custom Design badge customers, we print an actual ID badge and provide a scanned image proof for approval and sign-off.
+Customer provided badge designs are used as the guide for proofing and is what eXpress badging uses to produce the final ID badge template.
 This is an actual representation of your finished badge.
 Printed samples can be mailed upon request.
 Your approved proof approval must be received before ID badges can be printed.

 FILE to PRINT File Requirements: